ritika-07/static-blogsite/README.md

 # static-blogsite
-A static responsive website for a blog site.
+A static responsive website for a VIT blog site.
 Uses HTML, CSS, JQuery